 ****WARNING: Although this procedure DOES apply to crown molding, the crown molding will need a special jig to hold the piece to the proper orientation, as we found out this weekend (Ed, talking about you here). ****

-How to install trim on walls with odd angles.
+How to install trim on odd angles.

 1. To start this procedure, I have already marked the wall at 36″ up from the floor (again, see here for the basics of trim installation).